See the results of our 2022 Personal Finance Study!

 If you tend to go all out for holiday gifts, it can be hard to switch gears, as some people may have grown accustomed to a certain standard and reflect on the materialistic instead of the relational value of your relationships.

-So when creating your holiday spending plan, think of what is truly important to you this holiday season.
+So when creating your holiday spending plan, think of what is truly important to you this holiday season so you can save money.
 A debt-free Christmas is possible.
 Focus on shared experiences to further bond with your loved ones instead of the perfect gift.

 Lauren Weatherford has been a community development extension agent for Fayette and Nicholas Counties at West Virginia University for nearly 20 years.
 She has a master’s in public administration and has worked in community development and education locally and internationally.
 Through her partnerships, she has been able to help communities improve their quality of life through financial literacy.